hashbangcode/config_split_merge/README.md

 A tool to merge together separate configurations for Drupal 8 sites.

-Taking a primary site this tool will analise the configuration available and perform the following actions.
+Taking a primary configuration this tool will analise the configuration available and perform the following actions.

 - If the configuration exists in the primary and not in the secondary then leave it alone and add it to the primary config split blacklist.